Does Medicare Cover Cataract Surgery? (2023 Update)

 Many Medicare beneficiaries are aware that Original Medicare (Medicare Part A and Part B) does not cover routine vision care.
-But what about cataract surgery?
+But does Medicare cover cataract surgery?

-Medicare does indeed cover the cost of cataract surgery, and there is plenty for beneficiaries to know about the coverage.
+Medicare does indeed pay for cataract surgery, and there is plenty for beneficiaries to know about the coverage.

 When Does Medicare Pay for Cataract Surgery?

 When does Medicare Part B cover cataract surgery?
 Medicare Part B and all Medicare Advantage (Part C) plans cover preoperative and postoperative eye exams, the removal of the cataract, the insertion of basic lens implants and one set of prescription eyeglasses or one set of contact lenses following the procedure.